-Family of murdered Malteste journalist Daphne Caruana Galizia demands public inquiry into ‘mafia state’
+Son of murdered Maltese journalist Daphne Caruana Galizia demands public inquiry to 'rule out' government plot

 Ms Caruana Galizia, who had probed money-laundering and corruption in the Mediterranean island nation, was killed when a bomb destroyed her car on October 16 last year.

-A one million euro (£890,000) reward has been offered for information on the death of the 53-year-old.
+A one million euro (£890,000) reward had been offered for information on the death of the 53-year-old.

 Three Maltese men have been ordered to stand trial for murder.
 Investigators believe that the men were working for someone, but no controlling figure has yet been identified.

-The journalist’s son, Paul Caruana Galizia has said the probe into her death was too narrow, focusing simply on how she died rather than who was behind it.
+The journalist’s son, Paul Caruana Galizia has said a public inquiry is necessary to ensure the state had no awareness or involvement of a murder plot.

-He said he wants an inquiry into the actions of what he called Malta’s “mafia state”.
+"If it really does have nothing to hide, if it is totally confident in that there are no associations between my mother's murder and any agent of the government or state then it should feel confident in calling this inquiry."

-On Thursday, Mr Caruana Galizia delivered a legal opinion prepared by UK lawyers to a Malta’s High Commission in London.
+On Thursday, Paul delivered a legal opinion prepared by UK lawyers to a Malta’s High Commission in London.

 The document said Malta’s government has failed in its “investigative duty”.